pmean/introduction-to-sql/modules/5508-04-assignments.md

 M04-Q04.
 Use the titanic table in the melange database.
 Run a query that identifies the ages of the youngest and oldest patients in each passenger class.

-Put your code and output in a single pdf file
+Put your code and output in a single pdf file.

+Refer to [this page][git1] for a description of the data files.

 #### Quiz04